Justinator/runninWithScizzors/README.md

-# :running::scissors: Alana's Runnin With Scizzors new Jekyll website
+# :running::scissors: Alana's Runnin' With Scizzors new Jekyll website

-This is a Jekyll site for Alana's Runnin With Scizzors :octocat:
+This is a Jekyll site for Alana's Runnin' With Scizzors :octocat:

 # :metal: Getting started